maafaishal/awesome-resources/README.md

 ### CLI (Command Line Interface)
 - [cleanup-local-branches](https://www.npmjs.com/package/cleanup-local-branches) - Clean up all local branches that do not have a corresponding remote branch.
 - [clearout-node-modules](https://www.npmjs.com/package/clearout-node-modules) - Find and delete node_modules folders (recursively) in your directory.

+### English

+- [Youglish](https://youglish.com/) - Provides real-world examples of words or phrases being spoken in context, using YouTube videos.